bluemelodia/ArtInsights/README.md

 <img src="./app-screenshots/Auth.png"/>

 DeviantArt
 - View information about the user's deviations (artworks), including tags used, and level of engagement (favorites, comments, views) per piece.
+The user is able to view the entire deviation description that accompanied their original deviation, including embedded images (thumbs) and emoticons.
 - View engagement levels by tags and day / time of deviation submission.
 - View information about friends (deviants and groups the user is following) and followers, including whether the friendship is mutual (the deviations/groups the user is following is following them back).
 - Watch / unwatch deviants and groups.